alpyd/Computer-System-Fundamentals-2024-Alp-Ryan/Assignment 3/README.txt

 Ryan Amer (ramer2)

 Introduction:
-From experimental testing on different parameters of a cache with 8192 bytes and 16 byte block size, the cache configuration that has the best overall effectiveness was a cache with 8-way set associativity with a write-allocate miss policy, write-back hit policy, and a least recently used eviction policy.
+Experimental testing on different parameters of a cache with 8192 bytes and a 16-byte block size revealed that the cache configuration with the best overall effectiveness was a cache with 8-way set associativity, a write-allocate miss policy, a write-back hit policy, and a least recently used eviction policy.
-The performance of each cache configuration was determined by looking at the cache's total cycles, a practical measure of the efficiency of each operation, and the cache's hit rate, an indicator for better use of locality.
+The performance of each cache configuration was determined by examining the cache's total cycles, a practical measure of the efficiency of each operation, and the cache's hit rate, an indicator of better use of locality.
 Additionally, the feasibility of the cache configuration was taken into account significantly when deciding the set associativity, as engineers would likely not want to incur the additional complexity and cost of adding more associativity if there was no real benefit.
-The miss peanlty and the number of extra bits required for the different configurations, such as tracking tags, validity, and dirty bits, were also considered when assessing performance, but they beared less importance on the final selection of parameters because the miss penalty would be factored into the efficiency of the total cycles and utilizing extra bits could be helpful if it leads to better efficiency.
+The miss penalty and the number of extra bits required for the different configurations, such as tracking tags, validity, and dirty bits, were also considered when assessing performance, but they were less important in the final selection of parameters because the miss penalty would be factored into the efficiency of the total cycles, and utilizing extra bits could be helpful if it leads to better efficiency.

 Methods:
-Each combination of parameters was run using the inputs provided in gcc.trace, which simulated a realsitic series of load and store commands that a cache may experience.
+Each combination of parameters was run using the inputs provided in gcc.trace, which simulated a realistic series of load and store commands that a cache may experience.
 First, the effect of associativity on cache performance was isolated and tested.
 While maintaining the same overall cache capacity of 8192 bytes, same cache hit/miss policies, and same eviction policy, the associativity was varied, ranging from 2-way to 128-way.
-Finally, the the effect of eviction policy, LRU v FIFO, was isolated and tested by observing how the total cycles and hit rate of the eviction policy changed.
+Finally, the effect of the eviction policy, LRU v FIFO, was isolated and tested by observing how the total cycles and hit rate changed with each eviction policy.
-Finally, the effects of a write-allocate v no-write-allocate miss policy and write-through v write-back hit policy were isolated and tested by running all of the combinations on caches with same associativity, size, and eviction policy.
+Finally, the effects of a write-allocate vs. no-write-allocate miss policy and write-through vs. write-back hit policy were isolated and tested by running all of the combinations on caches with the same associativity, size, and eviction policy.

 Associativity Tests Results and Discussion: